demisto/content/Packs/Logzio/Integrations/Logzio/README.md

 This integration was integrated and tested with Logz.io platform.
 ## Logz.io Playbook
 ---
 Logz.Io Handle Alert: used to handle alerts retrieved from Logz.io.
-The playbook will retrieve the related events that generated the alert using the logzio-get-logs-by-rule-id command
+The playbook will retrieve the related events that generated the alert using the logzio-get-logs-by-event-id command

 ## Use Cases
 ---